 At some point — after having my blood drawn by another doctor for another purpose — a blood draw that I didn’t know would include a blood glucose measure, so I didn’t fast before taking it — I had a postprandial blood glucose of 230 mg/dl.
 I remembered Jenny Ruhl’s assertion that Hemoglobin A1Cs in the ADA’s recommended “under 7” range were no protection against the ravages of diabetes — that it was postprandial highs that caused much of the damage — and I decided I was ready for radical change (Prochaska’s Action Stage) — nervous about it, but ready— just “getting by” (which wasn’t really “getting by” — it was just setting the stage for future decline) was no longer good enough.

 My endocrinologist wasn’t familiar with Dr. Bernstein’s approach which involves a very low carbohydrate ketogenic diet (VLCKD) — keeping carbohydrates to 30 grams a day and using significantly smaller doses of insulin — but she trusted me and was willing to allow me to go along with it.
 She wrote prescriptions for a basal-bolus insulin regimen which I started three weeks ago.
 It’s absorbed all my energy and attention, but it’s also been a complete revelation.
 My fasting blood sugars now run routinely between 80-90, and often stay below 100 after meals.
 (If I’ve calculated my insulin correctly, sometimes my postprandial blood sugars are no different from my fasting blood sugars!)
 I’m not hungry, have no desire to snack between meals, and am enjoying the taste of food more.
 I’ve lost 10 pounds, mostly around my waist, and my insulin use has decreased by 60%.
 I feel healthier and more vital, as if the “qi” in my body is flowing better.
 (There’s no such thing as “qi,” is there?
 My logical “scientist brain” tells me it’s a metaphor for something else — but then, what is that “something else”?)
-I expect that when I go for my three month check-up with my endocrinologist my A1C will be down around 5 or lower, my triglycerides and LDL will be down, and my HDL will be higher.
+I expect that when I go for my three month check-up with my endocrinologist my A1C will be below 6, my triglycerides will be substantially down, and my HDL will be higher.

 The most intriguing change is that foods that used to be objects of desire have lost their allure.
 Good-bye to bread, cereal, grains, beans, pasta, rice, potatoes, fruit, and deserts!
 When I look at them my first reaction is “this is poison for my body,” so sticking with the diet has not been a problem.
 It reminds me of the time 38 years ago when I finally quit smoking.
 I had an acute case of bronchitis but I was still smoking my usual two packs a day.
 At some point I noticed the physical sensation of the smoke filling my lungs — a moment of mindfulness.
 Something inside “clicked,” and I came to the bodily realization that “this is poison.”
 Not an “idea,” but an embodied certainty.
 Something that had been a mere intellectual understanding before was now an embodied sense — and the desire to smoke evaporated into thin air.
 The idea of smoking was now disgusting to me.
 I threw my cigarettes out.
 I don’t remember having cravings afterwards.
 I was done.